This product is available via an open source license

 For example:

-pvdbcrScalarRecord recordName scalarType asLevel asGroup
+epics> help pvdbcrScalarRecord pvdbcrScalarRecord recordName scalarType asLevel asGroup epics> pvdbcrScalarRecord PVRscalarDouble doubleThis creates a record:

 pvinfo PVRscalarDouble